 In 2018, Polaris paid a $27.25 million fine for its failure to report defective off-road vehicles to the CPSC.
 Again, the reason for the eventual recall was a fire hazard; on that occasion, the vehicle defects caused 150 fires, resulting in 11 injuries, a fire that burned 10 acres of land, and a fire resulting in the death of a 15-year-old child.

 Owners in the most recent Polaris recall were told they will receive further notice on a repair process.

-Questions about a Polaris Lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About a Polaris Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 If you or a loved one has been injured by a defective Polaris vehicle, you may want to speak with the lawyers at Johnson//Becker, PLLC.
 We are actively filing new personal injury lawsuits across the country, and you may be entitled to financial compensation.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.

 We would be honored to speak with you and respond promptly to every inquiry we receive.